Welcoming Your New Employee

 What is onboarding?

 Onboarding is the process of assimilating new employees into the workplace and providing the knowledge and tools for them to achieve success early on in their new jobs.
-It is the bridge between selection and productivity, encompassing activities from pre-arrival through the end of the first year.
+It is the bridge between selection and productivity, encompassing activities from pre-arrival through the end of the first year and beyond.

 Onboarding: